-Andrea Amalfitano, DO, PhD, is interim dean for the College of Osteopathic Medicine.
-Amalfitano is a highly regarded researcher in developing cutting-edge therapeutics, including gene transfer technologies and has done work that has led to innovative treatments for infants, children, and adults with musculoskeletal diseases.
-He is a clinician, caring for infants, children, and adults potentially affected by a variety of genetic conditions.
-He also holds an endowed university chair position, is a professor of pediatrics, microbiology, and molecular genetics, and is director of MSU’s Clinical and Translational Sciences Institute.
+Andrea Amalfitano, DO, PhD, is dean of the College of Osteopathic Medicine.
+Amalfitano is a highly regarded researcher in developing cutting-edge therapeutics, including gene transfer technologies, and has done work that has led to innovative treatments for infants, children and adults with musculoskeletal diseases.
+He is a clinician, caring for infants, children and adults potentially affected by a variety of genetic conditions.
+He also holds an endowed university chair position, is a professor of pediatrics, microbiology and molecular genetics and is director of MSU’s Clinical and Translational Sciences Institute.
 Amalfitano earned a bachelor of science in microbiology in 1984 and a PhD in microbiology in 1989, both from Michigan State University.
-He earned his Doctor of Osteopathic Medicine degree in 1990 from the MSU College of Osteopathic Medicine’s DO/PhD dual-degree program.
+He earned his doctor of osteopathic medicine degree in 1990 from the MSU College of Osteopathic Medicine’s DO/PhD dual-degree program.

 Stephen Esquith was appointed dean of the Residential College in Arts and Humanities in fall 2006.
 Prior to this appointment, he served as chair of the Department of Philosophy from 2000 to 2005.
 Esquith has been researching ethical problems in developing countries since 1990, when he was a senior Fulbright scholar in Poland.
 He has also been involved in numerous civic engagement projects in the public schools, including an exchange program between local elementary school children in the United States and schoolchildren in a community school in Kati, Mali.
 He led a study abroad program focusing on ethical issues in development in Mali in the summers of 2004 and 2006, and he spent the academic year 2005-06 teaching and working with colleagues at the University of Bamako as a senior Fulbright scholar.

-Sanjay Gupta is dean of the Broad College of Business.
-The Russell E. Palmer Endowed Professor in Accounting, Gupta joined the Broad College in 2007 as chairperson of the Department of Accounting and Information Systems.
+Sanjay Gupta is the Eli and Edythe L. Broad Dean of the Eli Broad College of Business.
+Gupta joined the Broad College in 2007 as the Russell E. Palmer Endowed Professor in Accounting and chairperson of the Department of Accounting and Information Systems.
 He was appointed associate dean for MBA and professional master’s programs in July 2012.
-Previously he held several faculty positions at Arizona State University, including the first Henry & Horne Professorship in Accountancy.
-An expert on corporate and individual tax policy, Gupta has consulted for Fortune 500 companies, the U.S. government, major public accounting firms, and international consulting firms.
-Gupta serves as a commissioner for the Pathways Commission, studying the future path of accounting higher education, and on the advisory boards for the Midland Research Institute for Value Chain Creation, MSU-CIBER, and the Demmer Center for Business Transformation.
+Previously, he held several faculty positions at Arizona State University, including the first Henry and Horne Professorship in Accountancy.
+An expert on corporate and individual tax policy, Gupta has consulted for Fortune 500 companies, the U.S. government, major public accounting firms and international consulting firms.
+Gupta serves as a commissioner for the Pathways Commission, studying the future path of accounting higher education, and on the advisory boards for the Axia Institute, MSU-CIBER and the Demmer Center for Business Transformation.

 Ronald L. Hendrick